-1. Organizational structure and operation of the group of companies
+1.1 Structure and Operation of the Group

-1.1 Policy and overview of the business operation
+Policy and overview of the business operation

 The Company started to engage in business in 1969 by manufacturing plastic products, household appliances and developing the Company's production capacity in such a way that the business policy has been able to gear towards manufacturing industrial plastic parts or engineering parts.
 Later, in order to expand services for broader customers, the plastic parts paint and assembly was opened and the Company registered a company transformation as a public company under the name Union Plastic Public Company Limited on 30th March 1994, with the Registration Number PLC.
 346, an authorized capital of 250 million Baht, which was fully paid, and Saha-Union Public Company Limited has been the major shareholder.
 A summary of the Company's details is as follows.